joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    ​	iiii.
 Change if the search in the file browser is recursive or not.

    f.
-Make it easy to manage the files in the vault (move to other folders in the vault, rename, etc).
+Make it easy to manage the files in the vault (move to other folders in the vault, rename, delete, etc).

    g.
 Have a secure login screen.